juanma-wp/enterprise-block-editor/Module 8 Interactivity API/01 Overview of the Interactivity API.md

 ### Pre-requisites of a block using the Interactivity API

-In the scaffolded `my-first-interactive-block` example, we can see the following [parts that are required for any block using the Interactivity API](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/#requirements-of-the-interactivity-api)
+In the scaffolded `my-first-interactive-block` example, we can see the following [parts that are required for any block using the Interactivity API](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/api-reference/#requirements):

-- The `@wordpress/interactivity` package is installed (and a dependency declared on package. json)
+- The [`@wordpress/interactivity`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-interactivity/) package is installed (and a dependency declared on package.json)

-- `interactivity` support is added to `block.json`
+- [`interactivity`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-supports/#interactivity) support is added to `block.json`
-- The Interactivity API JavaScript code is loaded with `viewScriptModule` in `block.json`, which loads the file in the frontend using script modules
+- The Interactivity API JavaScript code is loaded with [`viewScriptModule`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/#view-script-module) in `block.json`, which loads the file in the frontend using script modules
+- The [`wp-interactive`](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/api-reference/#wp-interactive) directive is added to a DOM element in the render.php file which enables the Interactivity API for that portion of the DOM

 block.json